 Caring for a loved one with an intellectual disability brings about unique challenges.

-The AADD Family Support Center helps families navigate the issues involved with caring for a loved one with an intellectual disability such as transitioning out of the school system, helping aging parents set up a long-term care plan for their child, providing strategies to address behavioral issues, giving waiver application assistance and serving as an advocate for the IEP process.
+The AADD Family Support Center helps families navigate the issues involved with caring for a loved one with an intellectual disability such as transitioning out of the school system, helping aging parents set up a long-term care plan for their child, providing strategies to address behavioral issues, giving waiver application assistance and serving as an advocate for the transition IEP process.

 The center uses a fee-based model to provide community programs and direct services to families caring for a loved one with a developmental disability.
 Our Family Support Center team aims to say “yes” to families when they reach out for help.